Pylons/pyramid/docs/narr/vhosting.rst

 pathname to the resource object in the resource tree that should behave as the "root" resource.
-As a result, the traversal machinery will respect this value during traversal (prepending it to the PATH_INFO before traversal starts), and the :func:`pyramid.url.resource_url` API will generate the "correct" virtually-rooted URLs.
+As a result, the traversal machinery will respect this value during traversal (prepending it to the PATH_INFO before traversal starts), and the :meth:`pyramid.request.Request.resource_url` API will generate the "correct" virtually-rooted URLs.

 An example of an Apache ``mod_proxy`` configuration that will host the ``/cms`` subobject as ``http://www.example.com/`` using this facility